neard/neard/README.md

 * A command prompt with **Console2** and **TCC/LE**.
 * **Git** support with **PortableGit**, a widely used version control system for software development.
-* **Imagick**, a free and open-source[2] software suite for displaying, converting, and editing raster image and vector image files.
+* **Imagick**, a free and open-source software suite for displaying, converting, and editing raster image and vector image files.
 * **SVN**, a software versioning and revision control system.
 * **XDebugClient**, a simple frontend for XDebug.
 * **PEAR**, PHP Extension and Application Repository.